ECM Records, released October 1987

 The late ‘80s was a great period for avant-garde guitar playing with the likes of Vernon Reid, Reeves Gabrels, Adrian Belew, Arto Lindsay, Fred Frith, Dave Fiuczynski, Stevie Salas, Sonny Sharrock, Skip McDonald, Robert Quine, Steve Vai and Bill Frisell laying down some seriously mind-bending tones and textures.

-My muso mates and I quickly grew to like the album’s perverse concepts and silly song titles (‘Egg Learns To Walk’ indeed…).
-With a superstar avant-rock rhythm section of Bill Bruford and Tony Levin on board, the album also came on a bit like the follow-up to Crimson’s Three Of A Perfect Pair, but it also offered a strikingly original take on jazz/rock.
+My muso mates and I quickly grew to like the album’s perverse musical concepts and silly song titles.
+With a superstar avant-rock rhythm section of Bill Bruford and Tony Levin on board, it came on a bit like the follow-up to Crimson’s Three Of A Perfect Pair, but also offered a strikingly original take on jazz/rock.

 I recall a contemporary review of Cloud About Mercury in Q magazine which said something like: ‘Torn luxuriates in the silence for a bit…and then goes KRAOOOOOOW!’
 But in its louder moments, CAM is definitely one to annoy the neighbours.
-Torn can certainly make a racket.
-His Trans-Trem guitar enables him to create some very novel effects and original lines, with micro-tones and Middle Eastern flavours, and you can really get lost in his ambient loops.
+Torn’s Trans-Trem guitar enables him to create some very novel effects and original lines, with micro-tones and Middle Eastern flavours, and you can really get lost in his ambient loops.

 CAM is also a very uncharacteristic ECM album, being much more in-your-face and rockist in its mixing and playing than most of the label’s output.
 In fact, it’s not really fair to judge it as a ‘jazz’ album at all.

 Torn toured extensively to promote CAM (but presumably not London or I surely would have been there…) with ex-Japan bass player Mick Karn replacing the unavailable Tony Levin.
 An excellent decision, both musically and commercially.